casper-network/docs-archive/economics/consensus.rst

 Entry
 -----
-Several eras after genesis, the system selects a set of validators using a stake auction process.
+After genesis, the system selects a set of validators using a stake auction process.
 The auction takes place in the last block of an era, also called a switch block.
 An auction contract governs the validator selection process, and a *chainspec* configuration file specifies a few key parameters:

 - The ``auction_delay`` specifies the amount of time that needs to pass before the system enables a new set of validators.
 For example, the `auction_delay` is 1 for Mainnet.
 Therefore, after a delay of 1 era, the winning validators become the validating set for the new era.
 - The ``validator_slots`` parameter specifies how many validators can win an auction.
 The auction selects a fixed number of validators based on their highest bids.